StevenMayher/432-2022/classes/class10/README.md

 ## What Should I Be Working On?

-1. If your Project A proposal isn't yet approved, get your revision in by 9 PM tonight to Canvas.
+1. If your [Project A Proposal](https://github.com/THOMASELOVE/432-2022/blob/main/projectA/proposals/feedback1.md) isn't yet approved, get your revision in by 9 PM tonight to Canvas.
 2. [Lab 3](https://github.com/THOMASELOVE/432-2022/blob/main/labs/lab03/lab03_instructions.md) is due Monday 2022-02-14 at 9 PM.
 I fixed some typos thanks to a question on Piazza, last night.
 Get [the current version here](https://github.com/THOMASELOVE/432-2022/blob/main/labs/lab03/lab03_instructions.md).
     - You should be able to do questions 1-4 after today's class, and you should already be able to do questions 5-10.
 3. [Quiz 1](https://github.com/THOMASELOVE/432-2022/tree/main/quiz/quiz1) is coming, although I haven't finished writing it.
     - You'll have all Quiz materials by 5 PM Thursday 2022-02-17.
 The Quiz is due Monday 2022-02-21 at 9 PM.
     - For those of you who've never taken one of my Quizzes before or who are nervous, you may want to look at this [draft of the instructions for Quiz 1](https://github.com/THOMASELOVE/432-2022/blob/main/quiz/quiz1/draft_instructions_for_quiz1.pdf), which will eventually be superceded by the actual Quiz instructions when those become available.
-    - In developing the Quiz, I can use materials from Classes 1-12, Chapters 1-14 of the Course Notes, all of Jeff Leek's *How to be a Modern Scientist*, Chapters 1-5 of Nate Silver's *The Signal and the Noise* and major items from the READMEs, like the lists of imporant things you've learned from the [Minute Paper feedback](https://github.com/THOMASELOVE/432-2022/tree/main/minute) and the note on [interpreting effect sizes from Class 09](https://github.com/THOMASELOVE/432-2022/tree/main/classes/class09#important-note-from-dr-love-on-effect-size-and-interpreting-effect-sizes).
+    - In developing the Quiz, I am allowed to use materials from Classes 1-12, Chapters 1-14 of the Course Notes, all of Jeff Leek's *How to be a Modern Scientist*, Chapters 1-5 of Nate Silver's *The Signal and the Noise* and major items from the READMEs, specifically the lists of imporant things you've learned from the [Minute Paper feedback](https://github.com/THOMASELOVE/432-2022/tree/main/minute) and the note on [interpreting effect sizes from Class 09](https://github.com/THOMASELOVE/432-2022/tree/main/classes/class09#important-note-from-dr-love-on-effect-size-and-interpreting-effect-sizes).

 ## One Last Thing